zdravkov/kendo-docs/api/wrappers/jsp/chart/title.md

 ### background `String`

 The background color of the title.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-title background="background">